Architectural Engineer Visa Sponsorship Jobs in Ohio

 Which companies sponsor visas for architectural engineers in Ohio?

 Engineering and architecture firms with established Ohio offices are the most consistent sponsors for architectural engineers.
-AECOM, Jacobs, Stantec, HDR, and Skanska have sponsored H-1B workers in Ohio-based roles.
+AECOM, Jacobs, Stantec, HDR, and Skanska have sponsored H-1B visa workers in Ohio-based roles.
 Large healthcare systems and university facility departments also hire architectural engineers and have HR infrastructure to support sponsorship.
 Smaller boutique firms occasionally sponsor but do so less frequently.

 Which visa types are most common for architectural engineer roles in Ohio?